Biden says Trump should no longer receive classified intelligence briefings - KESQ

 “I’d rather not speculate out loud,” Biden said when asked what he fears could happen if Trump continued to receive the briefings.
 “I just think that there is no need for him to have the — the intelligence briefings.
 What value is giving him an intelligence briefing?
 What impact does he have at all, other than the fact he might slip and say something?”

+The President’s remarks did not appear to trigger an immediate change in White House policy.

+On Saturday, White House press secretary Jen Psaki said, “The President was expressing his concern about former President Trump receiving access to sensitive intelligence, but he also has deep trust in his own intelligence team to make a determination about how to provide intelligence information if at any point the former President Trump requests a briefing.”

-Former presidents traditionally have been allowed to request and receive the same intelligence briefings that their successors have.
+Former presidents traditionally have been allowed to request and receive intelligence briefings.
+Psaki told CNN on Thursday that “the intelligence community supports requests for intelligence briefings by former presidents and will review any incoming requests, as they always have.”

 A senior administration official previously told CNN that Trump has not submitted any requests at this point.
 There are many ways intelligence can be presented, the official said, something the intelligence community would formulate should any request come in.

-Note: This story has been updated with additional comments from White House press secretary Jen Psaki on Saturday.
-CORRECTION: An earlier version of this story mischaracterized the intelligence briefings former presidents receive.